-The SEND Governor comes into school to meet with Mrs Camacho and the team on a termly basis to discuss provision and impact of our SEND support.
+The SEND Governor is Christie Jones.
+Mrs Jones comes into school to meet with Mrs Challnor and the team on a termly basis to discuss provision and impact of our SEND support.
 She will then provide a report for the Governing Body.